 Learn how breast augmentation from Dr Dufresne can help you achieve a more desirable breast size for a natural-looking appearance.

-Are you unhappy with smaller than desired breasts?
+Are you unhappy with smaller breasts?

 The most frequently performed cosmetic surgery procedure in the United States, breast augmentation can give women with small or unevenly sized breasts a fuller, firmer, better-proportioned look through the placement of implants in the breast.

 Women may elect to undergo breast augmentation for many different medical and aesthetic motivations, including balancing breast size and compensating for reduced breast mass after pregnancy, or surgery.
 After surgery, the patient’s bustline may be increased by one or more cup sizes.

 Ideal Breast Enlargement Candidates

 Good candidates for breast implants are patients who are non-smokers, are in good health, and are not currently pregnant or breastfeeding.
 The best breast augmentation candidates have realistic expectations.
 Looking at breast augmentation before and after photos helps patients understand what their results may be like.

 The procedure may be combined with others such as a breast lift for more satisfying results.
 When you get a breast lift and implants, this creates improved volume while reducing sag.
 This type of combination breast procedure is known as a breast augmentation with lift.
 Patients interested in a breast lift without implants can find out more during a consultation.

 During a consultation with Dr Dufresne, you will discuss the best breast implants for your specific case.
 Breast implants are silicone shells filled with either saline (salt water) or silicone gel.